 Girls in Science

-Through our Girls in Science Initiative, the Science Center of Iowa aims to empower and equip girls in science, technology, engineering and math (STEM) in order to promote girls’ early engagement in STEM, encourage pursuit of these careers and develop a diverse workforce for the 21st century.
+Through our Girls in Science Initiative presented by DuPont Pioneer, the Science Center of Iowa aims to empower and equip girls in science, technology, engineering and math (STEM) in order to promote girls’ early engagement in STEM, encourage pursuit of these careers and develop a diverse workforce for the 21st century.

 The Girls in Science series will include informal learning opportunities to meet successful women scientists and learn about careers in STEM fields.

-Thanks to sponsors, this event is free for students to attend.
-Applications open September 15, and selected students will be notified by October 31.
-Apply online here.
+Thanks to DuPont Pioneer and table sponsors, this event is free for students to attend.
+Applications are open through October 27, and selected students will be notified by October 31.